 Riot Fest returns to Chicago this September after rescheduling the 2020 festival due to coronavirus concerns, officials announced.

 From Sept.
-17 to 19, the alternative rock music festival will feature bands such as Smashing Pumpkins, My Chemical Romance and Pixies, among others, in Chicago's Douglass Park on the city's West Side.
+17 to 19, the alternative rock music festival will feature bands such as Nine Inch Nails, Smashing Pumpkins and Pixies, among others, in Chicago's Douglass Park on the city's West Side.

 On Sept.
 16, one day prior to opening, Riot Fest announced the festival will host a "preview party," a special event for concert-goers who purchased tickets last year or buy tickets before July 16.
 The night will consist of mystery bands, first dibs on merchandise and carnival rides, according to the website.

 Tickets are currently on sale for the festival here, starting at $159 for a weekend pass.